gustavlindblom/SimpleIndexer.rs/README.md

 # SimpleIndexer.rs
-Simple index and search implementation written in RUst
+Simple index and search implementation written in Rust